ClusterHQ/flocker/docs/introduction.rst

 Architecture
 ============
 Below is a high-level overview of Flocker's architecture.
-For more information, you can follow along with a :doc:`/gettingstarted/tutorial/index` or read more in our :doc:`/advanced/index`.
+For more information, you can follow along with a :doc:`tutorial that walks you through deploying and migrating MongoDB</gettingstarted/tutorial/index>` or read more in our :doc:`advanced documentation</advanced/index>`.

 Flocker - Orchestration
 -----------------------